Spennithorne: Landmarks

-St Michael and All Angels Church, a Grade I listed building is said to have been erected by Robert Fitzrandolph in AD 1166.
+St Michael's Church, Spennithorne, a Grade I listed building is said to have been erected by Robert Fitzrandolph in 1166.
 The Church was completely demolished to make way for its Norman successor with only two or three small fragments being discovered: two stones with Runic ornament which have been built into the east wall of the chancel; and a Saxon monument recently discovered under the floor of the chancel which has now been placed in the wall of the vestry.
 The interior of the church also contains tablets to the family of Chaytor.
 By the mid-12th century, St Michael and All Angels Church had been built and enlarged.
 The existing church tower dates back to around the 14th century when the aisles were also widened to their current width, along with the channel being rebuilt and extended eastwards to its present length with the vestry being added on the north side.
 In 1872 the church was again thoroughly restored, costing around £2,000.
 The work was carried out under plans prepared by Mr Fowler Jones of York who preserved all the old fabric which was capable of restoration, with all construction done in strict conformity with the style of the original building.
 The structure of the church now resembles a medieval building of which majority remains in the 21st century.
 In the 1970s and 1980s Spennithorne church featured in the BBC series All Creatures Great and Small.